-Use mobile devices sparingly, discreetly and with common sense at meetings, for any matter that is not part of the agenda, being
+Use mobile devices sparingly, discreetly and with common sense at meetings, for any matter that is not part of the agenda, being mindful of the impression you may be giving to others of proceedings.

 There may be occasions when texting or emailing between Councillors during meetings on matters relevant to the debate at hand may be valuable on the same basis as circulating paper notes to other Councillors.
 Mobile devices also enable Councillors to manage their busy lives when time is at a premium.
 However frequent use of these devices during meetings other than for accessing agenda paperwork in electronic format may give the public the impression that the councillor is not paying full attention to an item that is being discussed in a debate on a decision that is to be made.